hectorC/Android_spcmic_recorder/README.md

-**Note (written by a human):** Contains AI generated code and descriptions text.
-This app is currently overall functional but it could still be unstable or buggy.
+**Note:** This app is currently overall functional but it could still be unstable or buggy.
 If you encounter any problems, please use the issues section to report them.

 # spcmic Recorder & Playback